Introduction and Exclusive Explanation of OSPF Operation

 100 routers = 100(100-1) = 4950 Adjacencies

 To understand the problem of extensive flooding of LSAs, if DR and BDR are not available in the network When changing occurs in the network or during initializing.
-Each router sends LSA and also required acknowledgements sent for every LSA received.
+Each router sends LSA and also required acknowledgements are sent for every LSA received.

 The solution to managing the number of adjacencies and the flooding of LSAs on a multi-access network is the DR and BDR.
-On multi-access networks, OSPF elects a DR as the collection and distribution point for LSAs sent and received.
+OSPF elects a DR on multi-access networks as the collection and distribution point for LSAs sent and received.
 A BDR is also elected for the same purpose in case the DR fails.
 All other routers turn into brothers.
 A DROTHER is a router that is not a DR or the BDR.

 Database Synchronization Stage